Sindh rulers behind theft of agricultural water: Haleem

-- He alleged that the tail-end growers do not get their water share, as water is illegally given to the henchmen and favourites of Zardari family.

-KARACHI: Pakistan Tehreek-e-Insaf (PTI) Vice President and Leader of Opposition in Sindh Assembly Haleem Adil Sheikh on Monday said that the rulers of Sindh are responsible for theft of irrigation water and water share of tail-end growers is being given to influential landlords.
+KARACHI: Pakistan Tehreek-e-Insaf (PTI) vice president and Leader of Opposition in Sindh Assembly Haleem Adil Sheikh on Monday said the rulers of Sindh are responsible for theft of irrigation water and share of tail-end growers is being given to influential landlords.

 He said that Ali Hassan Zardari, Ghulam Qadir Marri, Malik Asad Sikandar, Kamal Chang, Manzoor Wassan and other got water through illegal connections.
 He said that the rulers in Sindh have created an artificial shortage of water.
 He said Wadera ministers and advisors are involved in water theft.